sudiptochoudhury/vue-material-autocomplete-fix/README.md

 * In case the suggestion popup has no result or is empty, but the input field has a value in it, which may not be the desired input value, it will be cleaned pressing `Enter` or `Tab`.
 This mode can be disabled setting `mdCleanEmptyOnEnter` prop to `false`.
+* `mdStrict` prop allows a value which is present in the options list.
+The input field's value, when a match is not found will be cleaned on focus or blur.
+While typing, text field characters will be restricted to combination of characters for which at-least one result is found.
+To disable this set `mdString` to `false`.

 #### Show all results at first
 * By default, when the suggestion popup opens and there is already a value in the input field, the suggestion result for once, does not